fbpx

 kitchen hacks

-Cooking with your microwave can work out cheaper than using an oven if you get twice the ingredients, cook and then reheat the food, costing only 8p a day to use, or £30 annually.
+Cooking with your microwave can work out cheaper than using an oven if you get twice the ingredients, cook and then reheat the food, costing only 48p a week to use, or £25 a year.

-Batch cooking like this can save £158 over a year according to recent research.
+Batch cooking like this could save you a lot of money over a year according to recent research.

 There’s also the slow cooker option.
 These are brilliant for time-pressed folks who just want to throw a bunch of ingredients in one pan and leave for the whole day: when you come into the house at the end of the working day, the house is not only full of delicious smells but you’ve made yourself a meal to enjoy later – for which you can thank yourself!

-Slow cookers use a small lightbulb to heat the food slowly, which uses way less energy and power than a regular cooker, plus they’re fun and there are lots of slow cooker recipes out there to try.
-Slow cookers cost 16p a day – £59 annually – to run.
+Slow cookers use a small lightbulb to gradually heat the food, which uses way less energy and power than a regular cooker.
+They’re also fun, and there are lots of slow cooker recipes out there to try.
+Slow cookers cost 17p a week – £9.02 annually – to run.
 Significantly cheaper than your oven.

-Other Kitchen Hacks to energy crisis proof your kitchen
+More kitchen hacks to energy crisis proof your kitchen…

 Kitchen Hacks